codahale/lockstitch/design.md

   state ← Mix(state, receiver.pub)                       // Mix the receiver's public key into the protocol.
   state ← Mix(state, ephemeral.pub)                      // Mix the ephemeral public key into the protocol.
   state ← Mix(state, ECDH(ephemeral.pub, receiver.priv)) // Mix the ephemeral ECDH shared secret into the protocol.
-  (state, plaintext) ← Decrypt(state, ciphertext)        // Decrypt the plaintext.
+  (state, plaintext) ← Open(state, ciphertext)           // Open the plaintext.
-  (state, ok) ← CheckTag(state, tag)                     // Check the tag's validity. if ok:
-    return plaintext                                     // Return the plaintext if the tag is valid.
+  return plaintext                                       // Return the authenticated plaintext or ⟂.
-  else:
-    return ⊥                                             // Otherwise, return an error.
 ```

 **N.B.:** This construction does not provide authentication in the public key setting.
 An adversary